-People lose their eyelashes for many reasons, from burns to chemotherapy.
-Although it may take a while, the eyelashes usually grow back.
+People may lose their eyelashes for various reasons, including burns and chemotherapy.
+It may take some time, but the eyelashes usually grow back.

 Similar to the hair on the scalp, eyelashes also go through growth cycles, so shedding a few is usually no cause for concern.
 However, many injuries and illnesses can cause many or most of the eyelashes to fall out.